chedim/cliffhanger/README.md

 # Cliffhanger applications
 Cliffhanger applications operate by consuming input streams and generating output streams.
-Read from streams data is stored by the application using datapoints.
+Read from streams data is stored by the application in its data graph using datapoints.

 # Mutational programming
 Mutational programming is performed by describing how data should mutate and conditions that trigger those mutations.